[Release] New BWA Spa Manager (Cloud Control & Direct Local TCP)

 Cloud Version 2.02 Mar-11-2025

-Please be advised that this latest release with all these new features may introduce some unwanted bugs that hopefully we can identify and work to correct.
-Each spa has a different configuration (e.g., pumps, lights, blowers, misters, etc) and therefore I can only test on my BullFrog A7L model.
-If your current release of BWA Spa Manager is working and you are completely satisfied, I would suggest you not overwrite your working release, and install this on a separate hub (if you have multiple hubs).
+Please be advised that this latest release, with all these new features, may introduce some unwanted bugs that we hope to identify and correct.
+Each spa has a different configuration (e.g., pumps, lights, blowers, misters, etc.), so I can only test on my BullFrog A7L model.
+If your current release of BWA Spa Manager is working and you are completely satisfied, I would suggest you not overwrite your working release and install this on a separate hub (if you have multiple hubs).

 2 Likes